-The programme in 2013 was based on serological examination of blood samples from the selected sheep for antibodies against maedi-visna virus with the ELISA IDEXX MVV/CAEV p28 Ab verification kit, IDEXX, Montpellier SAS, France).
-Samples with inconclusive or seropositive ELISA results were retested in duplicate with the same ELISA and positive samples were verified by an agar gel immunodiffusion test (AGIDT, Maeditect, Veterinary Laboratories Agency, Weybridge, UK).
-In case of inconclusive results (including single reactors), new blood samples from the animals would be taken one to two months after the first sampling.
-These samples would be tested in duplicates in both tests (7).
+The programme in 2014 was based on serological examination of blood samples from the selected sheep for antibodies against maedi-visna virus with the ELISA IDEXX MVV/CAEV p28 Ab verification kit, IDEXX, Montpellier SAS, France).
+Samples with inconclusive or seropositive ELISA results were retested in duplicate with the same ELISA and positive samples were verified by an agar gel immunodiffusion test (AGIDT, Maeditect, Veterinary Laboratories Agency, Weybridge, UK) (7).
+In case of inconclusive results on a sample taken from a sheep at slaughter, blood samples from a selection of animals in the sheep's herd of origin would be taken one to two months after the first sampling.
 The meat inspectors at the abattoirs still play an important role in the programme by monitoring sheep and especially sheep lungs for detection of suspicious cases consistent with maedi-visna virus infection.